mvd81/new-docker-laravel-project-wizard/README.md

 ```

 ### Create a new project
-Create a new directory somewhere and get into this new directory and call:
+Create a new directory somewhere, get into this new directory and call:
 ```bash
 newlaravel
 ```